LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 Clicking on the "Groups" link in the Main Menu will take you to an interface that allows you to add, remove, and search for Lasso groups.
-Lasso groups are stored in the instances internal SQLite databases.
+Lasso groups are stored in the instance's internal SQLite databases.
 Each group has a name and a status (enabled or disabled).
 They can optionally also have a comment.
 These groups can be used with Lasso users and the ``auth`` methods for HTTP authentication.

-During initial installation and setup of the instance, Lasso Server Admin creates a group named "ADMINISTRATORS" and any user assigned to that group can authenticate into the Server Admin application.
-There is also a special group named "Any Group" that will appear in the Users area of Server Admin and is a way to reference every user since everyone is a member of this special group.
+During the initial installation and setup of the instance, Lasso Server Admin creates a group named "ADMINISTRATORS" and any user assigned to that group can authenticate into Lasso Server Admin.
+There is also a special group named "Any Group" that will appear in the Users area of Server Admin.
+This is a way to reference every user since everyone is a member of this special group.

 Search for a Group